Pyongyang International Film Festival: Organization

 The festival was held in the autumn every two years until 2018; after that, the festival has become yearly, with the 17th edition organized in September 2019.
 It has an international jury and both competitive and non-competitive submissions.
 In that sense, it is "structured ... very much like any other international film festival".

 Since 2000, the festival has been dominated by films from Western Europe.
 Many of the films are censored and often have themes emphasising family values, loyalty and the temptations of money.
 In 2008, 110 films were shown from a total of 46 countries.
 South Korean films are not shown because of the current political climate.
-Films critical of North Korean from anywhere in the world are not allowed and neither are sexually explicit films.
+Films critical of North Korea from anywhere in the world are not allowed and neither are sexually explicit films.
 Anything else goes, and the organizers try to get as many films and visitors to attend.
 Diplomatic connections or the personal initiative of filmmakers is what often results in a film being admitted.
 The result is often "an odd mix" of films that are not united by one genre.
 In recent years, the festival has enjoyed recent popularity abroad, mainly due to the success of South Korean cinema prompting foreign film enthusiasts' curiosity about the North.
 Consequentially, film submissions have increased and the selection of films has improved in quality.

 The festival is one of the few North Korean functions that actively seeks connection with the outside world.
 Johannes Schönherr, author of North Korean Cinema: A History and a festival delegate in 2000, said "The Pyongyang International Film Festival is a big propaganda event and foreigners who attend the event become extras in the big propaganda show."

 Most Japanese films and all American, Taiwanese and South Korean films are banned in North Korea.
 Taiwanese and South Korean films are banned because of the anti-communist nature of their countries.